polyrainbow/steinmixer/README.md

 # Features and missing features
 ✅ What is possible:

-- Volume control, mute, soloing all analog inputs, DAW and Main channels.
+- Volume control, mute, solo for all analog inputs, and for DAW and Main channel
-- Gain metering of all channels
+- Gain meters for all channels
 - Save and recall 2 independent mixes
 - Loopback
 - Highpass filter on inputs
 - Phase inversion on inputs
 - Stereo linking of channels
 - Reverb
+- Guitar amp emulations

 ❌ What is not (yet) possible: